Different roads and

 Harsh braking and its counterpart, rapid acceleration, are some of the best ways to notice aggressive driving.
 [Not only does such driving increase the risk of brand and reputation damage, but it also increases the risk of actual damage and collisions, as well as potential legal costs.

 By monitoring harsh braking and rapid acceleration, you can save on fuel and reduce possible brake damage.
 Furthermore, you can increase the longevity of your tires and reduce the overall wear and tear of your vehicles.
-In the end, this will lead to healthier driving habits which will increase your overall vehicle health while reducing maintenance costs.]
+In the end, this will lead to healthier driving habits which will increase your overall vehicle health while reducing fleet maintenance costs.]

 The fuel consumption chart enables you to cross reference the time a vehicle spent active, the distance it travelled, and the amount of fuel it spent during that time, including the average fuel consumption per mile.